georgetown-cs-edu/chirpy/README.md

 * Support for uploading images or linking to videos in Chirps.

 * Support for interacting with ChatGPT or other large language model chat bots.
-(Talk to me if you are attempting this, since it might cost money, and the instructor might be able to cover it.)
+(Talk to Prof. Sherr if you are attempting this, since it might cost money, and the instructor might be able to cover it.)

 * Support for secure authentication/login cookies.
 (See below.)

-* **Recommended:** Something clever that the teaching staff hasn't thought of.
+* Something clever that the teaching staff hasn't thought of.
 This requires TA or instructor approval.

-## A Brief Warning
+### A Brief Warning

 Please don't blindly release your project to the world.
 You should probably password protect it with a site-wide password.
 (If you do that, you'll need to tell us what it is.)